particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 To increase the verbosity of the local compiler, set **Enable Verbose Local Compiler Logging** in the [Settings](#settings).

-_NOTE: due to limitations with the local compiler's build system, usernames (or paths) with spaces cannot be supported at this time_
+_NOTE: due to limitations with the local compiler's build system, usernames (or paths) with spaces will be converted to short paths like `C:\Users\EXAMPL~1` on Windows, and cannot be supported on Mac and Linux at this time_

 The first local compile after switching the target Device OS version, platform, or Clean application & Device OS will take many minutes.
 Subsequent builds are generally faster.
 Builds on Mac and Linux are also significantly faster than Windows.